Karanikishey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that creates a file containing a text
+script that writes into a file and the result of a command